 [1] World Health Organization – Global Water, Sanitation and Hygiene: Annual Report on global sanitation infrastructure and public health standards across different countries and regions

-[2] National Geographic Traveler – Cultural studies on bathroom etiquette and sanitation practices in various countries, including historical context for different toilet systems
+[2] National Geographic Traveler – Cultural studies on bathroom etiquette and sanitation practices in a few countries, including historical context for different toilet systems.

 [3] Journal of Travel Medicine – Research on traveler health risks related to sanitation facilities and hygiene practices in international destinations